A Dieudonn\'e theory for analytic p-divisible groups and applications to Shimura varieties: Examples of analytic -divisible groups

+We fix a non-archimedean field $(K,K^+)$ over $\Q_p$.
 Let $S$ be a seminormal rigid space over $K$ and let $\As \rightarrow S$ be a relative abeloid variety.
 We recall that this consists in a proper smooth commutative adic $S$-group with geometrically connected fibers.
 Consider the Picard sheaves

 where $\pi_{\Et}$, $\pi_{\Et}^{\rig}$ are defined at (\ref{eq: piEt}) and (\ref{eq: piEtrig}) respectively.
 The translation-invariant Picard sheaves are defined as

 and similarly for $\PPic_{\As/S,\et}^{\tau,\rig}$. \begin{definition} If there exists a relative abeloid variety representing the functor $\PPic_{\As/S,\et}^{\tau,\rig}$, it is called the \emph{dual abeloid variety} and denoted $\breve{A}$. \end{definition} By \cite[Prop.
 3.16(4)]{gerth2024}, if the dual abeloid variety exists, there is a an isomorphism